rparak/UR_Robot_data_processing/README.md

 ## Project Description:

 The project is focused on a simple demonstration of client / server communication via TCP / IP.
-In this case, it is a collaborative robot Universal Robots UR3/UR3e (server) and the client is a C# application.
+In this case, it is a collaborative robot Universal Robots UR3 / UR3e (server), which communicates with the client via the C # application.
 An example of an application is reading (Joint / Cartesian position) and writing data (movement -> linear, joint interpolation, etc.).
 The application was tested on each of the robot types (UR3 -> real hardware + simulation, UR5, UR10, etc.) E and CB series (simulation using VMware).

 The application uses performance optimization using multi-threaded programming.
 Communication (C# application) can be used in Unity3D for digital twins / augmented reality or in other relevant applications.